LimJY03/SyntaxComparison/01. Variables and Datatypes/README.md

 ## **Python**

-In `python`, we can assign data directly to variables without needing to declare and specify its datatype.
+In `Python`, we can assign data directly to variables without needing to declare and specify its datatype.

 ```py
 numbers = 5